 The FCB Office of Undergraduate Programs with its student-centered focus is designed to enhance learning and cultivate professionalism and leadership in its students through extracurricular and co-curricular programming.
 The office directly oversees the Business Leadership Program (BLP), the Pathways to Professional Leadership Program (Pathways), the Professionalism Recognition Program (PRP), program fee processes, scholarships, and student organization recruitment and coordination.

 Learn how to participate in these programs outlined below.

 Business Leadership Programs (BLP)

 Leadership is the art and science of getting others to do what they would otherwise not do.
 The BLP helps students gain the skills, knowledge and personal characteristics necessary for leadership.
 Over the course of three years (beginning with the sophomore year), BLP students will move forward in the program participating in in various leadership education experiences focused on a theme that teaches skills for listening, understanding, and persuading.
-For additional information on the BLP program go HERE.
+Additional information on the BLP program HERE.

 FCB Student Mentors

 The FCB student mentors are sophomores, juniors, and seniors majoring in Business who act as student advisors and ambassadors between The W. A. Franke College of Business and current and prospective students and their parents.
 They are an enthusiastic group who want to help make your FCB experience a great one.
 Additional information on the FCB Student Mentors HERE.